gastonschabas/arduino-hello-world/README.md

 8 LEDs connected to Arduino pins from 0 to 7.
 Once it started it will turn on one led at a time in increasing sequence and then in a decreasing sequence.

 ![Circuit Preview](doc/arduino-hello-world-circuit-preview.png)

+# Code

+The code for Arduino can be found in the `src` directory.
+It's just a single file written in `C`.

 # Simulation